 Of course, one of the best ways to experience traditional criollo cuisine is to take a trip to Puerto Rico yourself!
 If you visit Maria’s Beach in Rincón, you can find traditional dishes at restaurants like Francisco’s Caribbean Local Cuisine or the Red Flamboyan.
 Both are just steps away from Maria’s, our luxury beachfront resort.
 Maria’s offers a full suite of amenities including large bedrooms, a swimming pool, hot tubs, private access to Maria’s Beach, as well as full kitchens.
 So, if you’d rather try your hand at preparing delicious criollo food with fresh, local ingredients, you can!

-Our booking is done through Island West Properties, Maria’s rental and onsite management.
+Our booking is done through Twin Palms, Maria’s rental and onsite management.
 Please visit our booking page on this website to view the availability of Maria’s and fill out our convenient contact form below.
-If you have any additional questions regarding Maria’s, you may call Island West Properties at 787-823-2323.
+If you have any additional questions regarding Maria’s, you may call Twin Palms at 787-685-6648 (español: 787-233-9815).
 Thank you for planning your Puerto Rican vacation with us, and buen apetito!